1989 Anti-SAP riots: Background

-In November 1988, the 20th Senate meeting of the NANS highlighted a 10-point demand and issued a 6 week six week ultimatum to the Government.
+In November 1988, the 20th Senate meeting of the NANS highlighted a 10-point demand and issued a six-week ultimatum to the government.
 Thee demands included the abolition of SAP, abolition of examination fees, increased education funding, remove security agents patrolling universities, free healthcare for the elderly, women and all Nigerians up to the age of 18, reopening of universities and provision of free education up to the secondary level.
 The duration of the ultimatum elapsed on 6 April 1989 and the 21st Senate of NANS was converged in Ibadan on 5 May 1989.
 The senate resolves to organise rallies on 16 May to highlight their demands.

 Protests

 Following the expiration of the NANS ultimatum, the students organised a seminar titled 'Pains of SAP' while the university organised a counter seminar titled 'Gains of SAP'.
 This did little to convince the students.
 The protests started with a peaceful demonstration by the students of the University of Benin on 24 May 1989; they processed with a mock coffin and green leaves chanting "SAP must go, we are dying of hunger in the name of SAP", "SAP is a vampire" and "We are fed up with the military and SAP".
 The peaceful protests soon turned into mob riots involving market women, hoodlums and gangsters.
 Petrol stations were burned down and about 809 prisoners in Benin were released.
 Their aim was to destabilise businesses in order to get the government to meet their demands.
-In the face of the protests, civilians also suffered because armed robbery and thuggery were also ongoing shrouded under the guise of the antigovernment protests.
+In the face of the protests, civilians also suffered because armed robbery and thuggery were also ongoing shrouded under the guise of the anti-government protests.
 NANS issued a 24-hour ultimatum to meet the 10-point demands in order to quell the protests.
 This was ignored by the government and the protests snowballed to involve institutions of learning nationwide.